 Who Develops Asbestos-Related Diseases?

-Although millions of Americans were exposed to asbestos over a long time, not everyone suffering exposure developed an asbestos-caused disease.
+Although millions of Americans were exposed to asbestos over a long time, not every exposed person developed an asbestos-caused disease.
 Medical experts aren’t able to conclusively predict who is more susceptible to developing one of the over dozen forms of asbestos-related diseases.